Loading...

 Varies

 28 hours every 24 months including 7-hour USPAP Update Course.
-Also requires 2 hours of fair housing or appraisal bias course.
+Also requires Virginia's existing 2 hours of Fair Housing/Appraisal Bias CE (separate from and in addition to the new federal AQB 2026 Valuation Bias course).
 Up to 50% of CE may be satisfied through teaching, program development, or textbook authorship.
+The Supervisor/Trainee Course may be claimed for CE only one time per licensee.

 Virginia accepts reciprocal applications from appraisers licensed in other states through DPOR.